chienshyong/kagame-backend/README.md

 Reflect your style

 ## MongoDB connection
-`./keys/` folder contains connection strings / api keys.
+`./keys/` folder contains connection strings / api keys / secrets.
 Replace the placeholder values with the key given in the group chat.
 For security NEVER push the API key to github even if it's a private repository.

+`kagameDB.py` connects to the database, and can be used from anywhere by importing it.

 ## Building and running
 Run for development with:
 - `uvicorn main:app --reload`

-Build docker image with:
+Deployment to runpod - Build docker image with:
 - `docker build -t kagame-backend .`
 - `docker run -d -p 80:80 kagame-backend`